topikachu/ev3dev/Getting-started-v2.md

 You can skip this if en-US is OK.

-**WARNING:** This runs out of memory and fails without setting up a swap file.
-More on that later.

     root@ev3dev:~# dpkg-reconfigure locales

+### Grow your file system to use the entire SD card

+The ev3dev image is only 500MB so that you don't have to wait so long while writing the image to the SD card (and also so it will fit on a 512MB card).
+This means that you have some unused space on your SD card that you can reclaim.
+When you have some time to kill, run this command (it takes 10-11 minutes on my 2GB SD card).
+It will expand the root file system partition to use the rest of the free space on your SD card.

+    root@ev3dev:~# lvextend --extents +100%FREE --resizefs /dev/vg0/lv0 /dev/mmcblk0p3

 ### Update packages

-Make sure your EV3 is connected to the internet first.
+Make sure your EV3 is connected to the Internet first.
 Updating the package list the first time will take a long time.

     root@ev3dev:~# apt-get update
     root@ev3dev:~# apt-get upgrade